waffle-iron/docs/source/elastic.rst

 4. Tne name of the cluster on the Elastic Search server to connect to.
 5. The max number of task allowed for this connector.
 6. The source topic to get records from.
+7. The field mapping and topic to index routing.

 Starting the Sink Connector (Standalone)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~